The Chicken Smoothie Approach To Learning

 Basic, well-understood concepts are of far more value than complicated, confusing information.
 (Note the distinction between concepts and information.
 The former is the useful one.)
 We can choose to go deep on a few topics at a time, seeking to create functional understanding.
 We can begin with mental models and theoretical perspectives on each area, before expanding.
 We can be aware of the biases and cognitive shortcuts which flatten our learning process.
 We can forget about takeaways, summaries and key points, looking for nuance instead.

-More often that not, looking to the past is the best solution for building a deep understanding of the world.
+More often than not, looking to the past is the best solution for building a deep understanding of the world.
 Read enough history and you see the bigger picture of current events, making them far less intimidating.
 Read enough biographies and your own life feels hopeful and anything seems possible.
 Read enough ancient philosophy and it is hard to be phased by anything.

 I have some exquisite, happy childhood memories of afternoons spent with newspapers.
 I would take a copy of the Guardian, spread it out on the floor and read it cover to cover.
-I did the same with Vogue, the bible, the encyclopaedia, a 2000 page DIY manual.
+I did the same with Vogue, the Bible, the encyclopedia, a 2000 page DIY manual.
 Working through each sentence, pausing every few minutes to ask someone what a word or phrase meant.
-This is the approach to information I have always preferred - slow and methodical absorption.
+This is the approach to the information I have always preferred - slow and methodical absorption.
 The small sips, not the rapid gulps.